 When does an RPG become an action RPG?
 Is it the moment turn-based battles are switched out for real-time combat?
-When does an action RPG stray into hack-and-slash territory, then?
+When does an action RPG stray into adventure or hack-and-slash territory, then?
 Do numbers have to go up?
 What year is this?
 Who is the President?

 It's questions like these that keep the more fastidious among us up at night, and it's certainly fun to debate the ins-and-outs and the ifs-and-buts of video game genres.
 The cross-pollination of mechanics across categories makes it ever-more difficult to break them out into specific, contained groups.

 So we present to you - in no particular order - our pick of the best action-RPGs on Nintendo Switch.
 These are games with RPG-style mechanics and realtime combat, including those with a hack-and-slash flavour.
 This selection will be updated as and when new titles are released, so you'll always know what's worth sinking your precious time into.

 And please understand that we know there are edge cases, crossovers and genre-straddlers which don't fit snugly under one label - it's a broad church!
 If you're more a fan of turn-based battling you'll want to check out our picks for the best RPGs on Switch, a grand selection of more traditional (J)RPGs and turn-based dungeon crawlers.
 Alternatively, strategy and tactics fans may want to peruse our list of the best strategy games for Switch.

 And remember, if you're in doubt about a game or exactly what it entails, simply click the 'Our Review' button for a more in-depth look to help decide whether or not it's your sort of thing.

 Okay, preamble over!
 Let's dive right in...